skontan/fuzed-case/README.md

 - Split code into reusable components to improve maintainability.
 - Lacking error handling due to time constaints.
 - Only focused on iOS when coding.
+- Decided to use latest version of Expo and Expo-Camera, even though there are some compatability issues with @tensorflow/tfjs-react-native still.
+This is why we need to npm install using --force.

 ## Quality Assurance